Applying for an F-1 visa

 All new international students for whom English is not their first language are required to take an English language placement test at the time of enrollment for their first academic quarter at the college.
 After taking the placement test, students will receive their results directly from the ESL staff.
 Students who do not qualify for an ESL exemption will be placed in the appropriate ESL level based upon test results and will be required to complete ESL classes before enrolling in the regular curriculum.

 International student advising

-Students transferring from other U.S. institutions must request a copy of the transfer form and have their current international student adviser complete the transfer in SEVIS.
+F-1 visa students transferring from other U.S. institutions must request a copy of the transfer form and have their current international student adviser complete the transfer in SEVIS.
 Bring your former school's I-20 form, I-94 card and passport to check-in so the transfer procedures can be completed.
 Transfer students should contact a transfer adviser in the SCAD admission office to inquire about transfer credits and portfolio review.